f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

     PATCH https://{{velos_chassis1_chassis_partition1_ip}}:8888/restconf/data/

 Below is the proper formatitng for the body of the API call.
-You will need to adjust to the number and type of interfaces you have in your chassis partition.
+You will need to adjust to the number and type of interfaces to match what is in your chassis partition.

 .. code-block:: json